-(C) the data collected under this section, in a searchable format; and
+(B) the data collected under this section, in a searchable format; and

-(D) a list of cooperating States and cooperating State agencies that failed to submit to the data required by this section to the Secretary in a timely manner.
+(C) a list of cooperating States and cooperating State agencies that failed to submit the data required by this section to the Secretary in a timely manner.

-(2) UPDATES.-The Secretary shall update the data under paragraph (1) on an annual basis.
+(2) UPDATES.-The Secretary shall update the data under paragraph (1) on a quarterly basis.